Fire-bellied newts are common pets, but they do possess skin toxins and care is required when handling them. But just how toxic are they?

 Newts Should Be Handled With Care

 The fire-bellied newt's skin toxin is extremely irritating and can cause an intense burning sensation or numbness.
 The toxin is not absorbed through your skin, but can be absorbed through open sores or cuts on the skin, the eyes, mucous membranes (lining of the nose, mouth, etc.), and from the digestive tract.
 Therefore, you should not handle a newt if you have any sores or cuts on your hands, and avoid touching your eyes or mouth after handling a newt.
 If you did get exposed to newt skin toxins by this route, an intense burning sensation or numbness could result.
 Within their tanks, the water would dilute the skin toxins so contact with their water is less likely to be a problem, but you should still be careful.
 Since the toxin isn't absorbed through skin, washing your hands immediately and thoroughly after doing anything with the newt or its tank (which you should be doing anyway to prevent bacterial contamination) should keep you out of harm's way.
-Obviously, if you have children you must supervise them around newts to make sure they are careful about these precautions, too (I don't advise letting children handle newts at all).

 Of course, newts should never be placed in your mouth or swallowed.
 This is obvious, but it has happened (there has been at least one case report where a child bit a newt's tail, and a couple of cases where adults swallowed newts after excessive alcohol consumption).
 Because the toxin is so irritating, swallowing a newt would at least make you violently ill.
 There has been at least one case of a human death following ingestion of the more toxic rough skinned newt.